meeki007/emqx-docs/en_US/changes/breaking-changes-ee-5.8.md

 ## e5.8.3

-- [#14305](https://github.com/emqx/emqx/pull/14305) Removed support of md4, md5 and ripemd160 in authentication as they are not compliant with [NIST Secure Hash Standard](https://www.nist.gov/publications/secure-hash-standard).
+- [#14305](https://github.com/emqx/emqx/pull/14305) Removed support of hashing algorithms `MD4`, `MD5`, and `RIPEMD-160` from authentication as they are not compliant with [NIST Secure Hash Standard](https://www.nist.gov/publications/secure-hash-standard).

 ## e5.8.2